TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Allow instance npm installs to be served (would allow both vue 2 and vue 3 for example).
 Instance serves to take preference.
 Would need extension to editor libraries tab to differentiate the locations.

   * Editor:
+    * Add template description to display.
+    * Switch tooltips to using aria-label with hover CSS as in the new node.
     * Remove scripts/css flags from uibuilder panel, no longer in use (not while old client library still in use)
     * Change getFileList to only return files, use the separate folder list for folders.
 No need to run it multiple times then.
     * Update the `Advanced > Serve` dropdown list after creating a new top-level folder (to save having to exit and re-enter the panel).